Connect with us

 No confirmation from TNT itself could be made regarding the matter after the tightly contested ball game, and even as of this posting.

-But then again, as what the league chieftain had clarified, the MoA Arena office won’t be filing charges even though damage to property was done.
+But then again, as the league chieftain had clarified, the MoA Arena office won’t be filing charges despite the damage to property.

 “Nangyayari na kasi ‘yan noon sa ibang venue.
 Minsan upuan ang nasisira, tapos pababayarin sa coaches, o ‘di kaya naman sa player,” said Marcial.